Mark-andrew7/Health-Information-System/README.md

-Let’s create a detailed, organized, and professional `README.md` for your Health Information System project (`~/Internship/Health-Information-System`).
-This README will include an overview, setup instructions, project structure, usage guide, API integration details, and contribution guidelines, all formatted for clarity and appeal.
-Since this is a frontend project with a backend dependency, I’ll focus on both components where relevant, assuming a typical MERN (MongoDB, Express, React, Node.js) stack based on your setup.

----

 # Health Information System

 A web application for managing health programs, client registrations, and enrollments.
 This system allows users to register, log in, create health programs, register clients, enroll clients in programs, and search for client profiles.
 Built with a modern MERN stack (MongoDB, Express, React, Node.js), it features a clean, responsive UI with Tailwind CSS and secure authentication using JWT.